rohan-singh/PLCTracker/README.md

 # PLCTracker
-To keep a track of Siemens PLC Devices
+To keep a track of usage of PLC Devices